sqlxpert/lights-off-aws/README.md

 3. Backup vault policy

-   If you've added `"Deny"` statements, be sure that `FindLambdaFnRole` still has access.
+   If you have added `"Deny"` statements, be sure that `DoLambdaFnRole` still has access.

 4. KMS key policies